Amund-Fremming/Ornit.Development/Tasklist.md

 ### BE

+- Autmapper bug!!
-- Auth attributes on base controllers
+- Chnage base classes to use HttpContext
 - Setup Cloudflare R2 from dashboard
 - Test ImageProcessorClient
 - ImageProcessorClient README